gladiuscode/react-native-orientation-director/README.md

 | [useDeviceOrientation](https://github.com/gladiuscode/react-native-orientation-director/blob/main/src/hooks/useDeviceOrientation.hook.ts)                       | Returns the current device orientation and listens to changes           |
 | [useIsInterfaceOrientationLocked](https://github.com/gladiuscode/react-native-orientation-director/blob/main/src/hooks/useIsInterfaceOrientationLocked.hook.ts) | Returns the current interface orientation status and listens to changes |

+Head over to the [example project](example) to see how to use the library.

 ### Warning

 Please be aware that there is a subtle difference between the device orientation